 Version information

-To reduce the cost of manually rewriting business queries, OceanBase Database V4.3.1 supports the rewrite of materialized views.
-When you set the system variable
+To reduce manual rewrite costs for applications, OceanBase Database V4.3.1 supports rewriting queries by using materialized views.
+When the system variable

-In addition to supporting materialized views of the ROWSTORE storage type, OceanBase Database V4.3.3 supports materialized views of the COLUMNSTORE storage type, which provides better query performance for complex analysis scenarios involving the referencing of materialized views.
-For more information, see Create a materialized view (MySQL-compatible mode) and Create a materialized view (Oracle-compatible mode).
+In addition, OceanBase Database V4.3.3 and later versions support columnar storage format materialized views in addition to the previous row-based storage format materialized views.
+This makes it possible to improve query performance in some complex analysis scenarios that involve referencing materialized views.
+For more information, see Create a materialized view (MySQL mode) and Create a materialized view (Oracle mode).

 ARRAY data type

-V4.3.2 supports the RoaringBitmap data type and related expressions for multi-dimensional analysis in business scenarios such as user profiling, personalized recommendations, and precision marketing.
-However, the performance of RoaringBitmap type calculations is suboptimal in some scenarios.
-This version focuses on analyzing performance issues of RoaringBitmap type calculations and optimizing memory allocation and expression execution logic.
-The unnecessary performance overheads are reduced.
-As a result, the execution performance in cardinality, and/or/xor/andnot, and aggregation scenarios is improved severalfold.
+V4.3.2 supports the RoaringBitmap data type and related expressions to meet the multidimensional analysis requirements in scenarios such as user profiling, personalized recommendation, and precision marketing.
+However, the performance in some scenarios is not optimal.
+This version focuses on analyzing the performance issues of RoaringBitmap calculations.
+It optimizes memory application and expression execution logic and reduces unnecessary performance overhead.
+As a result, the execution performance of cardinality, and/or/xor/andnot, and aggregation scenarios is improved by several times.

 Resource management and isolation